arrow down icon Bottom header curve

 4. Editing and Revising: Finally, students edit and revise their writing.
 This includes checking for spelling and grammar errors, as well as making revisions to improve the overall structure and clarity of their writing.

-The benefits of using Ready, Steady, Write throughout the school are numerous.
-It allows students to develop their reading and writing skills across multiple subject areas and provides them with a consistent structure and approach.
+This allows students to develop their reading and writing skills across multiple subject areas and provides them with a consistent structure and approach.
 This ensures that students feel supported and confident as they move through the different courses, building upon the skills they have learned previously.

 Ensuring Good Progress

 Throughout school, staff use a range of Assessment for Learning strategies to monitor pupil progress in writing and to plan next steps for learning.
 We use teaching assistants to support teaching and learning and this sometimes involves children working in small focus groups.
 The progress of all children is monitored closely, and children are provided with interventions to accelerate their progress if needed.
-Statutory assessments are undertaken at the end of EYFS, Year 2 and Year 6.
+Statutory assessments are undertaken at the end of EYFS and Year 6.

 Privacy Policy